Overv/Open.GL/content/articles-en/geometry.md

 The next line describes the output of the shader.
-What's interesting about geometry shaders is that they can output an entirely different type of geometry and the amount of generated primitives can even vary!
+What's interesting about geometry shaders is that they can output an entirely different type of geometry and the number of generated primitives can even vary!

     layout(line_strip, max_vertices = 2) out;